Arbitrage-Free Pricing Of Derivatives In Nonlinear Market Models: Nonlinear Market Model

-Valuation or pricing of a given contract means, in particular, to find the range of {\it fair prices} $p_t$ at any date $t$ from the viewpoint of either the hedger or the counterparty.
-Although it will be postulated that both parties adopt the same valuation paradigm, due to the asymmetry of cash flows, differential trading costs and possibly also different trading opportunities, they will typically obtain different ranges for fair unilateral prices for a given bilateral contract.
-The discrepancy in pricing for the two parties is a consequence of the nonlinearity of the wealth dynamics in trading strategies, so that it may occur even within the framework a complete market model where the perfect replication of any contract can be achieved by both parties.
+In essence, the unilateral valuation of a given contract is the process of finding at any date $t$ the range of its {\it fair prices} $p_t$, as seen from the viewpoint of either the hedger or the counterparty.
+Although it will be postulated that the two parties in a contract adopt the same valuation paradigm, due to the asymmetry of cash flows, differential trading costs, and possibly also different trading opportunities, they will typically obtain different ranges for the respective fair unilateral prices of a bilateral contract.
+The disparity in unilateral valuation executed independently by the two parties is a consequence of the nonlinearity of the wealth dynamics in trading strategies, so that it will typically occur even within the framework of a complete nonlinear market, where the perfect replication of a contract can be achieved by the counterparties.
+An important issue of determination of the range of fair bilateral prices in a general nonlinear framework is left for a future work; for results on bilateral pricing in specific nonlinear market models, see Nie and Rutkowski \cite{NR2015,NR2016a,NR2017}.